ZeroLogDNS/dnsdist-docker/README.md

 Docker dnsdist image with DNS over HTTPS and DNS over TLS support.

-Since we only use it on Intel and AMD servers the image is amd64 only!

-This docker file was forked from [tcely](https://github.com/tcely/dockerhub-powerdns/tree/master/dnsdist)  and modified by zerologdns.
+This image was forked from [tcely](https://github.com/tcely/dockerhub-powerdns/tree/master/dnsdist) and modified by ZeroLogDNS to include DNS over HTTPS support.

 ## docker compose